 Creating step actions

 Actions are data transactions between Oracle Eloqua and Salesforce.
 The Step Actions page is where you create the types of actions to be used in a program or campaign when using the app.
 You can create two types of actions: Create and Update.
 Create will create a new record in Salesforce, and Update will take an existing Oracle Eloqua contact and update their information in Salesforce.
+You can put actions through a test run with pre-configured contacts.

 To create a step action: